How Well Do Disinfectants Work?

 An agar plate showing colonies of microorganisms that have been isolated from a deep-water sponge.
 (Wikipedia contributors, 2006; original source of image from NOAA Ocean Explorer)

 How well do disinfectants work to clean surface bacteria?
-In this experiment you will use a cutting board as a fomite and test the use of different brands of disinfectants.
+In this experiment you will use a cutting board as a fomite and test the use of different types of disinfectants.
 By culturing bacteria from the surface after you have cleaned it, you will find out how well the disinfectant worked.
-Which disinfectants will work the best?
+Which disinfectant types will work the best?
+Consider doing some background research first to understand how the different types of disinfectants affect microbes.

 Terms and Concepts